JackMcKew/jackmckew.dev/drafts/2020/develop-and-deploy-with-docker-compose/develop-and-deploy-with-docker-compose.md

 > This post won't go into how to Dockerize each service in particular, more so how to connect them all together.

+*Find all the source code for this project at: <https://github.com/JackMcKew/multi-docker>*

 ## Vue

+*Find all the source code for the front end client at: <https://github.com/JackMcKew/multi-docker/tree/master/client>*

 Vue is a JavaScript framework for creating user interfaces.
 We will be using it for the 'front-end' portion of the application.
 Vue can be installed through npm and once installed, we can run `vue create project_name` in the command line to create a template project for us.
 There is many options to enable in the creation of a project, a good option is to enable both unit testing & typescript.
 Once the project has been created, we can navigate into the directory and run `npm run serve`, this will set up our Vue project to enable us to visit `localhost:8080`.